tejstead/rpad-cogs/README.md

 VERSION = imp.load_source('version', os.path.join(here, 'src/%s/version.py' % PACKAGE_NAME)).__version__
 ```
 * Open a command line in this same directory and run `py setup.py install`
-* You may have to install some other libraries, just use `pip install` or `py -m pip install` for those
+* You may have to install some or all of the following libraries, just use `pip install` or `py -m pip install` in a command prompt for these (note this may be an incomplete list still):
-* Install Miru cogs - [Link](https://twentysix26.github.io/Red-Docs/red_getting_started/#community-cogs) install your fork of it, not the original!

-# Requirements

-Cogs here depend on one or more of the following packages.
-I haven't done a good job verifying
-this list.

     * python-dateutil
     * pytz
     * twython
     * feedparser
-* romkan
-  + check out project from git
-  + update open calls in setup.py to include `encoding='utf8'`
-  + run setup.py install
     * tabulate
     * pypng
     * padtools
     * opencv-python
     * Pillow
     * setuptools
     * google-cloud
     * google-api
+* Install Miru cogs - [Link](https://twentysix26.github.io/Red-Docs/red_getting_started/#community-cogs).
+Install your fork of it, not the original!

 # Puzzle and Dragons